jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 If not already done, install git

-Follow :ref:`install-python-packages` to install the EnMAP-Box and all required python packages to your QGIS python.
+Follow :ref:`this installation guide <install-python-packages>` to install the EnMAP-Box and all required python packages to your QGIS python.

 After that use pip to install additional packages required for developers.
 Call: